-The Book of the Week is “Panama, The Whole Story” by Kevin Buckley, published in 1991.
+The Book of the Week is “The Education of an Idealist, A Memoir” by Samantha Power, published in 2019.

 “The news coverage quickly became saturated by sensationalized fear,” Power wrote of the 2014 Ebola epidemic that was largely contained in Guinea, Liberia and Sierra Leone.
 A whopping 134 members of the United Nations voted in favor of contributing resources to stem the spread of the disease.
 According to Power, there were a few major reasons American president Barack Obama, along with other nations vanquished Ebola before it became an international crisis: